AoiDragon/POPE/README.md

 <img src="./assets/POPE.png" alt="image-20230517233229650" style="zoom:80%;" />

 ## Update
-- [8/4] We upload the original POPE dataset we used in the paper.
-You can find them under `./output/coco`.
 - [6/25] We upload the caption result used in Table 2.
 You can find them under `./caption_data`.
 - [6/3] We incorporate the code for using POPE with SEEM to handle unannotated datasets.
 - [6/1] We release the code of POPE.